Diary for Tuesday, June 1, 1915:

-Gallipoli: Kemal promoted Colonnel, also given Iron Cross and St Alexander (Bulgar) decoration.
+Gallipoli: Kemal promoted Colonel, also given Iron Cross and St Alexander (Bulgar) decoration.

 Mesopotamia: 3 Royal Navy sloops lead Tigris pursuit, capture Turk gunboat Marmarls and steamer Mosul next day.